DanRunfola/DanRunfola/README.md

 - A range of projects exploring how novel neural network architectures can aid us in extracting data from satellites.
 I.e., "playing with fancy videocards".
 - Forgetting to update [my CV](https://docs.google.com/document/d/1MrGmk4xVmgiUX276a2sCRTzo-x4Iy1izMV_pr_B61YU/edit?usp=sharing)

-If you are reading this page, please note that **I am always looking for good Ph.D. students!**  Good at Python, interested in computer vision and satellite data?
+If you are reading this page, please note that **I am always looking to fully fund exceptional Ph.D. students!**  Good at Python, interested in computer vision and satellite data?
 Like Williamsburg when you came as an elementary school student?
 [Email me!](mailto:danr@wm.edu)

 <a href="">
  <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=DanRunfola&layout=compact">